narayanswa30663/MUN_Speechmaker/Python/README.md

 ### INSTRUCTIONS FOR RUNNING THE PYTHON VERSION OF MUN SPEECHMAKER (MAC):

 1. Open the Python Installer, and follow the instructions.
-2. Drag the ‘MUN_Speechmaker-Master’ folder to the directory with the home symbol next to it in your Mac.
+2. Drag the ‘MUN_Speechmaker-master’ folder to the directory with the home symbol next to it in your Mac.
 This can be found in the sidebar of Finder.
 3. Open the ‘Terminal’ application.
-4. Type in (or copy and paste) the following: `python3 MUN_Speechmaker-Master/Python/mun.py`
+4. Type in (or copy and paste) the following: `python3 MUN_Speechmaker-master/Python/mun.py`
 5. Press the 'enter' key on your keyboard.
 6. The application should begin running.